njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/SurfsUp/README.md

 ----

-# Honolulu Hawaii Climate Analysis - Surfs Up!
+# Climate Analysis in Honolulu, Hawaii - Surfs Up!

 In this project I analyze precipitation data collected by weather stations in Honolulu, Hawaii using SQLAlchemy Object Relational Model (ORM) queries, Pandas, and Matplotlib in the IPython notebook, ClimatePy.ipynb.
 From these queries, I also create a RESTful Web API using Flask and Python, ClimateApp.py, for later development.